Localization mechanism of $q-$form field on the brane-world by coupling with gravity: Localization of Various form Fields

 From the Schr\"{o}dinger-like equation (\ref{KRSchro}), the zero mode with $m_0^2=0$ can be solved as

 with $N_2$ the normalization constant.
 In light of the coordinate transformation (\ref{coordinate trans}), the normalization condition of the zero mode reads

-In the context of minimal coupling where the coupling function $F(R)\equiv1$, based on the brane model (\ref{Warped factor}), the above normalization condition (\ref{KRzeroNorm}) cannot be met due to the divergence of the integral within it:
+In the context of minimal coupling where function $F(R)\equiv1$, based on the brane model (\ref{Warped factor}), the above normalization condition (\ref{KRzeroNorm}) cannot be met due to the divergence of the integral within it:

 so the zero mode cannot be localized on the thick brane.
-In addition for this case, based on the brane model (\ref{Warped factor}) and the coordinate transformation (\ref{coordinate trans}), the effective potential (\ref{KRSchro}) can be expressed in terms of the coordinate $y$ as
+In addition for this case, based on the brane model (\ref{Warped factor}) and the coordinate transformation (\ref{coordinate trans}), the effective potential (\ref{KRSchro}) can be expressed in terms of coordinate $y$ as

 It can be seen that this potential tends toward zero when far away from the brane, implying no massive KK modes trapped on the brane.
-Consequently, in the case of minimal coupling, neither the zero mode nor the massive KK modes can be localized on the thick brane.
+Consequently, in the case of minimal coupling, neither the zero mode nor the massive KK modes can be localized on the thick $\mathcal{M}_4$ brane.

 On the contrary, with considering the coupling function $F(R)$, the localization of the KK modes becomes feasible.
-For the zero mode, by substituting the warp factor (\ref{Warped factor}) and the function $F(R)$ (\ref{FR5}) into the normalization condition (\ref{KRzeroNorm}), the asymptotic behaviors of the integrand in Eq. (\ref{KRzeroNorm}) as $y$ approaches positive infinity are identified as
+For the zero mode, by substituting the warp factor (\ref{Warped factor}) and the function $F(R)$ (\ref{FR5}) into the normalization condition (\ref{KRzeroNorm}), the asymptotic behaviors of the integrand in Eq. (\ref{KRzeroNorm}) as $y\rightarrow+\infty$ are identified as

-In the exponential of the r.h.s. of this expression, the term $bcy$ tends to positive infinity linearly as $y\rightarrow+\infty$.
-For the term $(\frac54)^{t_2}t_1(\frac{b}{4+5b})^{t_2}e^{2t_2cy}$, if $t_2>0$, it diverges to positive infinity exponentially as $y\rightarrow+\infty$, and dominates the asymptotic behavior of the integrand (\ref{AsymKRzeroNorm}), giving rise to the normalizable zero mode.
-However, if $t_2<0$, it converges to zero, leading to the divergence of the integrand, and then, the zero mode of KR field cannot be normalized.
+Therefore, if parameter $t_2>0$, the zero mode of the KR field is normalizable, and can be localized on the thick $\mathcal{M}_4$ brane.
+If $t_2<0$, the zero mode cannot be normalized.